-Last but not least, take advantage of modern technology as much as you can.
+Last but not least, make the most of modern technology.

-Did you know that Kindle comes with a built-in Italian to English dictionary?
-You can look up word definitions on it without having to get up or carry heavy paper books around.
-And if an audio version is available for the book you’re reading, make sure you listen to it.
+Did you know that the Kindle comes with a built-in Italian-English dictionary?
+You can look up word definitions without having to get up or carry around heavy paper books.
+And if there’s an audio version of the book you’re reading, listen to it.

-Audiobooks are a terrific opportunity to expand your vocabulary while improving your listening skills, all at the same time!
-Plus, many Audible audiobooks are free on the Amazon store, like the one for Alice nel paese delle meraviglie that I linked in one of the previous paragraphs.
+Audiobooks are a great way to expand your vocabulary and improve your listening skills at the same time!
+Plus, many Audible audiobooks are free on the Amazon store, like the one for Alice nel paese delle meraviglie that I linked to in one of the previous paragraphs.

 Don’t overdo it

 Take it easy.
-If you are not accustomed to reading a whole book in a single day in your native language, reading books in Italian will be even harder.
-Less is more, in this case.
+If you are not used to reading a whole book in a single day in your native language, reading books in Italian will be even more difficult.
+In this case, less is more.
 Even a few pages at a time can go a long way.

-If you’re not an avid reader, you could start with short stories and magazine articles, then scale up to longer books with longer chapters.
-Whatever you do, always remember that reading books in Italian should be fun!
+If you’re not an avid reader, you can start with short stories and magazine articles and then work your way up to longer books with longer chapters.
+Whatever you do, remember that reading books in Italian should be fun!

 Did you like this guide on reading books in Italian?
 Do you have any book suggestions to make?
 I’m all ears!
 In the meantime…